 - Zora (BIS Can/Am CH Zora Darwyn vom Granitfelsen): Chase Ability and part way to Novice Sprinter; running 37 km/hr in Sprinter!

-- Chanté (Am CH Darwyn’s Enchanté; RATN, CGC, TKP, owned by Lisa in S. CA): Part way to FastCAT BCAT
+- Chanté (Am CH Darwyn’s Enchanté; RATN, CGC, TKP, BCAT); owned by Lisa in S. California): Chanté ran just over 20 miles / hour in the 100 yard sprint FastCAT trials in 2020!

 - Kuri (Darwyn’s Sakura, owned by Sylvi in BC): Part way to Novice Sprinter; running 32 km/hr in Sprinter

 - Maya (Darwyn’s Southern Charm; BCAT, owned by Annette in NC, USA).
-In 2019, Maya was recorded to average 22.31 MPH and was the 2nd fastest Welsh Terrier in the sport for the year.
+In 2019, Maya was recorded to average 22.31 MPH and was the 2nd fastest Welsh Terrier in the sport for 2019.

 - Morgana (American and Canadian CH Darwyn’s Morgana le Fay): Part way to Chase Ability